HL7/fhir-gender-harmony/input/pagecontent/background.md

 As National LGBTQ Task Force Director Rea Carey noted:

 > It is outrageous that basic health care is being denied to transgender and gender non-conforming people and that so much additional trauma is being caused by doctors instead of being resolved by doctors.
-The medical profession must take these data seriously and ensure that everyone in the medical care system knows how to provide transgender- sensitive medical care.
+The medical profession must take these data seriously and ensure that everyone in the medical care system knows how to provide transgender-sensitive medical care.

 This pattern is not exclusive to the United States.
 Medical mistreatment and/or malpractice, as well as violence against transgender and gender-diverse persons is well documented in many countries.
 The situation for intersex individuals is not much better.
 Despite worldwide condemnation of intersex genital mutilation, the practice is still widespread and even hurts non-intersex (dyadic) persons, such as in the case of David Reimer.
 Reimer, known in medical circles as the patient involved in the “John/Joan” case, committed suicide in 2004 following years of abuse at the hands of medical professionals.
 Clinicians routinely lie to patients about their status as intersex, obfuscate clinical records, and promote practices which have been shown to have negative effects on patient mental health (46,47,50).